Being Set Free

-As I’m getting older, I’m realizing that everyone has a worldview whether they admit it or not.
+As I get older, I realize that everyone has a worldview (whether they admit it or not).
 Everyone has a set of things they believe, and they think, speak, and act based on those beliefs.
 Whether it’s a textbook or a teacher, a pastor or a doctor, a mom or even a child, everyone has a worldview.

-This was seen to be true a few weeks ago when my family made a visit to the dentist.
-We had already been seen when one of the “assistant dentists” came out to talk to us about our wisdom teeth (which isn’t the most enjoyable of topics).
-My dad asked a question about my sisters and I having to get them taken out.
+I found this to be true a few weeks ago when my family made a visit to the dentist.
+We had already been seen when one of the “assistant dentists” (I’m clearly unsure what her real job title was) came to the waiting room to talk to us about our wisdom teeth.
+My dad asked her a question about me and my having to get them taken out.

 Paraphrasing, of course, (because I don’t tend to write down conversations I have at the dentist’s office), the woman said, “Well, most people have to get their wisdom teeth taken out.
 Because we used to be meat-eaters and are now eating mainly vegetables, our mouths are becoming smaller and smaller.”